Teaching Your Cat to Respond to Their Name

 • Once they reliably come to you from a short distance, start calling them from farther away.
 This enhances their recall and reinforces the behavior in different scenarios.

 • Train in various environments with varying levels of distraction to strengthen their response.
-Always aim for success, and dial back if your cat becomes overburdened.
+Always aim for success, and dial back if your cat becomes overwhelmed.

 • While treats are compelling, they shouldn’t be the only reward.
 Alternate with toys, petting, or verbal praise so they don’t associate responding to their name exclusively with food.